elatov/elatov.github.io/_posts/2014-06-26-create-test-wordpress-instance-using-puppet-and-vagrant.md

 	end

-This example was taken from [Part 3: Bootstrapping Your Environment with Vagrant and Puppet](http://devops.me/2011/10/07/bootstrapping-vagrant-with-puppet/)
+This example was taken from [vagrant-tutorial](https://github.com/zsprackett/vagrant-tutorial/blob/master/web-cluster/Vagrantfile)

 ### Trying it out from scratch